ohjelmistotekniikka-hy/ohjelmistotekniikka-hy.github.io/index.md

 Tarkemmat ohjeet harjoitustyöhön löytyvät [täällä](/harjoitustyo).
 Kurssimateriaali löytyy [täältä](/materiaali).

+(Sergey Ichtchenko has kindly translated [the course material in English](https://pixelsergey.github.io/) for students in the English-language BSc program.
+However, please note that officially this course is given only in Finnish and if the translation conflicts with the Finnish material, the latter takes precedence.)

 ## Kirjoitusvirheitä

 Jos huomaat tehtävissä tai muussa materiaalissa kirjoitusvirheitä, kirjaudu GitHubiin ja toimi [tämän](/korjausehdotus) ohjeen mukaisesti.